evilsoft/crocks/docs/crocks/Either.md

 # Either

-`Either a b`
+`Either c a`

-Crock which --
+--

-The "`Either`" crock creates disjunction with a linear data flow.
+--

 ```js
 --
 ```

-`Either` exposes these constructors and instances:
+`Either` exposes the following constructor and instances:

 | Constructor | Instance |
 |:---|:---|